Fiction about family life as psychotherapy

 He was a cold fish, was Dermot; even though he was her big boy; her brightest son; the brains of the family; the one who would become a doctor.

 She cupped her hands over her eyes and sobbed gently, until she heard Aileen, her eight year old daughter, stirring in the adjacent, single bed.
 She immediately suppressed her tears and sobs, so as not to wake her daughter; swung herself out of bed; and began to get dressed.
-She didn’t have to replace her big, pink flannelette knickers anymore in the mornings, since she couldn’t be bothered taking them off any more at bedtime.
+She didn’t have to replace her big, pink flannelette knickers anymore in the mornings, since she could not be bothered taking them at bedtime, in her changed circumstances.
 She changed them weekly now, whether they needed it or not.
 Why bother, since nobody else ever sees her knickers anymore.
 It’s been a long time since she’s had sex with anybody.

 She remembers how exciting knickers used to be, as a symbol of her womanhood – her femininity – ever since she was thirteen years old.
 She would never forget the thrill she got when she cycled down the hill from her mother’s cottage, aged fourteen years; past the entrance to Healy’s farm, where two boys from the village were sitting on the wall with two of the Healy sisters.
 She was cycling as fast as she could down the hill, the wind blowing her long brown hair out behind her, like streamers.
 She was wearing a hand-me-down cotton, floral-print dress that had belonged to an older sister.